 Breeding code of ethics

-Guide Dogs is committed to following best practice in the care and welfare of all its breeding stock.
+Guide Dogs are committed to following best practice in the care and welfare of all its breeding stock.

 We will always work to serve the best interests of each dog and believe that our dogs should all enjoy the care, respect and understanding that they deserve and require.
 We will never forget that our dogs are our partners in the work we do.